cs1302uga/cs1302-styleguide/README.md

 Javadoc documentation inherited from the method it's overriding.
 If a method overrides a method from another class or interface without using the `@Override` annotation, then you are still required to provide a Javadoc comment for that method to stay compliant with this style guide.

-If you want to inherit the comment from the interface, then use the following comment:
+If you want to explicitly write a Javadoc comment for an overload that inherits its documentation from the method it is overloading, then use the following comment:

 ```java
 /** {@inheritDoc} */